qsnyder/september-pcug/README.md

 ### A Note About Template Modification

 As stated above, any change to the package model (YANG) will need to be compiled.
 However, it may be beneficial to the user to modify the template structure located within each package.
-This does not require a full recompile, but if any changes are made to the underlying template, the packages will need to be reloaded inside of NSO using the `packages reload` command from the NSO prompt
+This does not require a full recompile, but if any changes are made to the underlying template, the packages will need to be reloaded inside of NSO using the `packages reload` command from the NSO prompt.

 ## Cleaning up